RealOrangeOne/theorangeone.net/content/posts/lxc-nvidia-gpu-passthrough.md

 (This is just a temporary GPU until I purchase something more suited for transcoding.
 Don't judge me.)

+As an alternative to installing through your system package manager, you may prefer to install direct from [nvidia.com](https://www.nvidia.com/Download/index.aspx).
+This has the downside of requiring manual updates for newer versions, but means it's much easier to match versions between the host and guest OS (more on that later).

 ### 2. Configure container

 Next, create your container.
 There's nothing special about this process, just choose the OS and resource requirements for you.